|Nutritional Guidelines (per serving)|

 - 1 cup heavy cream

-- Gradually add the chicken broth to the roux and cook, stirring constantly
+Gradually add the chicken stock to the roux and cook, stirring constantly

-- Carefully, working with about 2 cups at a time,* blend or process until smooth; return to the saucepan and add cream.
-Add a dash of pepper and 1/2 to 1 teaspoon salt, or to taste.
+Carefully, working with about 2 cups at a time, blend or process until smooth.